btcgear/OpenCart_Bitcoin/README.md

 ### New in version 1.4.0

-* Now compatible with the blockchain.info JSON-RPC API
+* Now compatible with the Blockchain.info JSON-RPC API

 ### New in version 1.3.5